anomaly/Doko/README.md

 <meta name="doko:postissue" content="https://github.com/anomaly/anomaly/issues/new"/>
 ```

-## Available Scripts

-In the project directory, you can run:

-## yarn build
+## Developer notes

+The Doko plugin is built using [React](https://reactjs.org) and targets Safari, Chrome and FireFox.
+[Yarn](https://classic.yarnpkg.com/en/docs/getting-started) is our package manager of choice.

+Build each target using the following commands:

-Builds the app for Chrome production to the `build` folder.
+- `yarn build` - Builds the app for Chrome production to the `build` folder.

-## yarn build:firefox

-Builds the app for Firefox production to the `build` folder. (includes required `id` in manifest)
+- `yarn build:firefox`   - Builds the app for Firefox production to the `build` folder. (includes required `id` in manifest)

 > Note: both builds build to the same directory, so do one at a time

+## Getting help

+We welcome feedback, ideas and code contributions.
+Feel free to fork the repository and open pull requests for us to consider merging back into the project.

+Issues are tracked using [Github issues](https://github.com/anomaly/Doko/issues) on this repository.
+Feel free to open an issue.
+We ask you be thoughtful and provide as much information as possible using the issue template provided.

+## License

+Doko (the protocol and plugin) are distributed under the  [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+See `LICENSE` for further details.